 TRACE, ON Activates the TRACE facility to provide a record of communications activities.
 Trace parameters are positional.
 The line must already be open, or the OPEN keyword must also be included (to open the line).
 ALL Generates trace records for all line activity.
-Default: Records are written only for transmission errors. mask An octal number preceded by a percent sign $(\%nn)$.
+Default: Records are written only for transmission errors. mask An octal number preceded by a percent sign (%nn).
 Used to select type of trace entries generated.
-Refer to Sections 3 and 4 in the DSN/DS 3000 Network Administrator's Manual for an explanation of the mask bits.
+Refer to Sections 3 and 4 in the DS/3000 Network Administrator's Manual for an explanation of the mask bits.
 Default: %37 (all except PSTN). numentries Decimal integer for the maximum number of entries in a trace record, not greater than 248.
 Default: 24.
-(See OPERATION.) the INP to tr NOTE DSN/X.25, there is not enough space left on race using the default number of entries, 24. st specify numentries = 16.
+(See OPERATION.)
 WRAP Trace entries that overflow the trace record overlay the prior trace record entries.
 Default: Overflow entries are discarded. filename A name for the trace file.
 Default: DSTRCxxx.PUB.SYS (where xxx is the LDEV of the dsdevice).
-TRACE, OFF Deactivates the TRACE facility, so that no records are kept of DSN/DS actions, states, and events.
-Also closes the trace file. СОМР Sets data compression as the default mode of operation for all line users.
+TRACE, OFF Deactivates the TRACE facility, so that no records are kept of DS/3000 actions, states, and events.
+Also closes the trace file.
+COMP Sets data compression as the default mode of operation for all line users.
 The line need not be open to use COMP.

-NOCOMP Sets uncomp line users. ressed data as the default mode of operation for all The line need not be open to use NOCOMP.
-MON [,DS] ,CS] additional ir ternal communication monitoring activity to give nformation on a subsequent cold dump of the system. st be open for the use of MON.
+NOCOMP Sets uncompressed data as the default mode of operation for all line users.
+The line need not be open to use NOCOMP.
+Activates internal communication monitoring activity to give additional information on a subsequent cold dump of the system.

+The line must be open for the use of MON.

 MON Requests monitoring of all levels of activity.

+MON, DS Requests monitoring at the DS/3000 level of

+internal software operation.

-MON, DS Requests monitoring at the DSN/DS level of internal software operation.
-MON,CS Requests monitoring at the Communication System level of internal software operation.
-Default: No o monitoring.
-Used only fo or system troubleshooting.
-MOFF Deactivates for the use of internal DSN/DS monitor records.
-Line must be open of MOFF.
-RETRY= [DEFAULT] value.
-The e communications error retry count to the specified retry counter controls the number of times the system send or receive a message across the communications DEFAULT Specifies a limit of 15 retries after a line error occurs. count Can be any value within the range of 0 to 255.
-Default: 1 5.
+MON, CS Requests monitoring at the Communication System

+level of internal software operation.

+Default: No monitoring.

+Used only for system troubleshooting.

+MOFF Deactivates internal DS/3000 monitor records.
+Line must be open for the use of MOFF.

+RETRY= DEFAULT Changes the communications error retry count to the specified value.
+The retry counter controls the number of times the system attempts to send or receive a message across the communications link.

+DEFAULT Specifies a limit of 15 retries after a line error

+occurs.

+count Can be any value within the range of 0 to 255.

+Default: 15.

-Unless :DSCONTROL is issued from the master console, this command requires the user to have CS and ND capability.
-In addition, all users except the console operator are granted access to :DSCONTROL only if they are ALLOWed to use the command and are ASSOCIATEd with the specified DS device.
+Unless: DSCONTROL is issued from the master console, this command requires the user to have CS and ND capability.
+In addition, all users except the console operator are granted access to: DSCONTROL only if they are ALLOWed to use the command and are ASSOCIATED with the specified DS device.

-Only one DSN/DS communications device can be active (OPEN) on a controller at any given time.
-Once opened (with the :DSCONTROL command), a communications link can be shared by multiple DSN/DS users.
+Only one DS/3000 communications device can be active (OPEN) on a controller at any given time.
+Once opened (with the :DSCONTROL command), a communications link can be shared by multiple DS/3000 users.
 It cannot, however, be shared by users of other communications subsystems supported by your system (for example, DSN/MRJE).
-Thus, you must SHUT the DSN/DS communications device before the controller can be opened for use by another subsystem.
+Thus, you must SHUT the DS/3000 communications device before the controller can be opened for use by another subsystem.

 Before issuing a :DSCONTROL command, use the :SHOWDEV command to check whether a communications link is already established.
-The LDEV for the INP, SSLC, or HSI port will be UNAVAI Lable if the communications link is in use by any subsystem; the LDEV for a DSN/DS communication device, driver IODS0 or IODSX, will be AVAI Lable if it is currently OPEN for use by DSN/DS users.
+The LDEV for the INP, SSLC, or HSI port will be UNAVAILable if the communications link is in use by any subsystem; the LDEV for a DS/3000 communication device, driver IODS0 or IODSX, will be AVAILable if it is currently OPEN for use by DS/3000 users.